-The advantage of non-recourse lawsuit financing is that it carries no risk to the plaintiff.
-If the lawsuit settles for less than the amount of the cash advance, or if the defendant ultimately prevails and there is no recovery at all, the plaintiff has no obligation to the lawsuit funding company beyond the plaintiff's own share of any recovery.
+The advantage of pre-settlement lawsuit financing is that it limits the risk to the plaintiff: the plaintiff has no obligation to repay the lawsuit funding company beyond the plaintiff's own share of any recovery.
+If the lawsuit settles for less than the amount of the cash advance, or if the defendant ultimately prevails and there is no recovery at all, the funding company will lose part or all of its investment.

-Due to concerns about creating a conflict of interest between a lawyer and a client, while a lawyer can advance the costs of litigation, a lawyer cannot lend money to a client.
-The concern is that if a client owes money to their lawyer, the lawyer will have an interest in recovering that money that may be inconsistent with the best interest of the client.
+While a lawyer can advance the costs of litigation, due to concerns about creating a conflict of interest, a lawyer is prohibited from lending money to a client.
+The concern is that if a client owes a lawyer money, the lawyer will have an interest in recovering that money that may be inconsistent with the best interest of the client.

-If a plaintiff in an injury case does not wish to obtain no-recourse lawsuit funding, due to the high cost of such funding, the plaintiff may wish to consider other forms of loans.
-For example:
+If a plaintiff in an injury case does not want to obtain no-recourse lawsuit funding, whether due to the high cost of such funding or for any other reason, the plaintiff may consider other forms of loans.
+For example,

-If the plaintiff has home equity, it may make sense to obtain a mortgage or home equity loan to deal with certain expenses that arise prior to the settlement of a lawsuit..
+- If the plaintiff has home equity, it may make sense to obtain a mortgage or home equity loan to deal with expenses that arise prior to the settlement of a lawsuit.

-In some cases, it may be cheaper to simply max out credit cards than to obtain a no-recourse lawsuit loan from a litigation financing company.
+While not advisable, it may actually be cheaper to simply max out credit cards than to obtain a no-recourse "lawsuit loan" from a litigation financing company.

-Some clients have no choice but to obtain lawsuit financing, even at a high cost.
-Sometimes there is no other source of capital, and the client must have funds to pay medical bills, obtain health care, to pay the rent or mortgage, or even to buy food.
+Some people have no choice but to obtain lawsuit financing, even at its high cost.
+Sometimes an injured plaintiff has no other source of capital, yet must have funds to pay medical bills, obtain health care, to pay the rent or mortgage, or even to buy food.